ajahne/blog/_drafts/2022-3-31-recharging-as-a-manager.md

 I love Fantasy and Sci-fi books.
 Recently I have made it a habit of reading for 15-20 minutes a day, something that is pure pleasure.
 I find this to be a moment of bliss and something that I look forward to each day.
 What is something you can do each day that brings you joy?

 ## 🚶🏾‍♀️Go for a walk
 Back before COVID, when I commuted to the office each day, I would carve out time in the afternoons to go for a walk.
-My office used to be located in Manhattan.
+My office was located in Manhattan.
 I had an amazing walk route that would take me across the FDR and along the east river.
 I would take this walk sometimes before a big presentation, after a difficult conversation, or just to clear my head.
 This was a mid-day recharge.

 While I no longer commute into the office every day, I have taken up morning walks.
 I can feel the difference emotionally and physically between the days where I start my morning with a walk vs the days that I do not get a walk in.
 Walks are a way where I find both a chance to clear my head and also get in a few steps.